onzfonz/comp227/src/content/8/en/part8e.md

 ### Patientia frontend

-It's time to get our hands dirty finalizing the frontend for the backend we built in [exercises 8.8.-8.13](/en/part8/typing_an_express_app).
+It's time to get our hands dirty finalizing the frontend for the backend we built in [exercises 8.8.-8.13](/part8/typing_an_express_app#88-patientia-backend-step1).
-We will actually also need some new features to the backend for finishing the app.
+We will also add some new features to the backend for finishing the app.

-Before diving into the code, let us start both the frontend and the backend.
+Before diving into the code, let's start both the frontend and the backend.

 If all goes well, you should see a patient listing page.
 It fetches a list of patients from our backend, and renders it to the screen as a simple table.